pgbouncer/pgbouncer/doc/config.md

 ### max_packet_size

 Maximum size for PostgreSQL packets that PgBouncer allows through.
 One packet is either one query or one result set row.
-Full result set can be larger.
+The full result set can be larger.

 Default: 2147483647

 ### listen_backlog

 Backlog argument for listen(2).
-Determines how many new unanswered connection attempts are kept in queue.
+Determines how many new unanswered connection attempts are kept in the queue.
 When the queue is full, further new connections are dropped.

 Default: 128